thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 intra-quorum communication and is only sent to the masternodes in the LLMQ and nodes that are monitoring in Watch Mode for auditing/debugging purposes.

+The `qsigsinv` message (quorum signature inventory) announces one or more quorum signature share inventories known by the transmitting peer.

-The `qsigsinv` message is used to...
+Note: The maximum number of inventories in a `qsigsinv` message is limited to 200 (as defined by `MAX_MSGS_CNT_QSIGSHARESINV`).

 | Bytes | Name | Data type | Description |
 | --- | --- | --- | --- |